We use cookies for essential functionality and, with your consent, analytics. Privacy Policy

 • Real-time burden: Someone has to take notes during the meeting, splitting their attention between listening and writing

-The Real Question: It Is Not Either/Or
+The Real Question: It's Not Either/Or

 The debate between notes and transcripts is a false choice.
 In practice, you want both - but you want them to serve different functions.